 There can’t be many prouder moments than watching your child ride a bike for the first time.
 There also can’t be many moments that cause your heart to leap into your mouth quite like watching your child start to wobble, lose control and steer dangerously close to a moving car.
 No matter what precautions you take, there’ll always be some degree of uncertainty when it comes to teaching your child how to cycle, and whether it’s ensuring their safety, teaching them to ride correctly or buying the right equipment, you’ve got a few big decisions on your hands.

 With summer approaching, there’s no better time to get your kid onto the road.
 So, we’ve put this little guide together to help you teach your child how to ride a bike.
-Do not forget to give them their Craft Cadence backpack.
+For safety, it’s advisable to make them wear some illuminated apparel like Craft Cadence cycling jersey.

 What Age Should My Child Start Learning to Ride a Bike?